 How the Dashboard works

-A series of analytic workflows to process and combine the data ingested by the telescope workflows.
 The processed data in the Google Cloud BigQuery data warehouse is then visualised in dashboards provided by Looker Studio, a dashboarding solution offered by Google.

 Bot identification is the responsibility of the platforms themselves, as they have access to the individual usage data, which we do not.
 Platforms that are using COUNTER-conformant standards (such as IRUS OAPEN usage statistics) should only include genuine, user-driven usage, as activity generated by internet robots and crawlers must be excluded from all COUNTER usage reports.